Thermo-Treatment of Wood

 State-of-Art Value-Added Technology

 The Art of Thermo Modification

-Several thermo treating technologies were first used in the mid-1990s in Finland and France.
+Several thermo-treating technologies were first used in the mid-1990s in Finland and France.
 Presently, thermo treatment technology is conquering the world.
 In the European Union, chemical additives usage in wood protection was prohibited in 2004.
-In the USA and Canada, no chemical wood protection additives are allowed in such sectors as children's playground production, decks for waterfront homes, pallets for transportation of foods since 2005.
-The "Green" alternative of chemically-treated wood is thermally modified wood.
-The thermo-treatment market continuously grows in Europe in the last 20 years.
+In the USA and Canada, no chemical wood protection additives are allowed in such sectors as children's playground production, decks for waterfront homes, and pallets for transportation of foods since 2005.
+The "Green" alternative to chemically-treated wood is thermally modified wood.
+The thermo-treatment market has continuously grown in Europe in the last 20 years.